celine3to3/Databases-Lab1/README.md

 2002.4340,-5.67000,-2.17000,,
 ...

+Both files have monthly/daily data.
-Uses Python iterators and reducers to handle converting Monthly or Daily to Annual data.
+Python iterators and reducers are used to handle converting data to annual.

-Data is stored in a Pandas Dataframe.
+Data is stored in a Pandas Dataframe after getting converted.
+Users can select a year to view the data for.

 Database: